Compton-NIST/PocketChange/2022/December 14, 2022.md

 ### Potential blind spots to remember:

-- We have to know what and where we want to be, even if that changes over time.
+- We have to know what we want to do and where we want to be, even if that changes over time.
 - You need to think things through *some*.
 This isn't about skipping valid concerns.
 Even firefighters walk.
 - Documentation is important to others who will participate and follow later.
 Just find the balance.
 - When we learn the detail, capture the detail.